loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 Check trim marks.

 #.
-Check that info matches the images.
+Check that info matches the images and make sure the top is the same for images versus info.

 Next
 ====